 For the Love of Pizza!

 At home, my husband Peter is the pizza maker, or as they say in Italy, the pizzaiolo.
 He loves firing up the oven and calling over a few friends.
+He is always on the look out for the latest restaurant equipment.
 This spells holiday for me as we enjoy amazing pizza in the backyard.

 Peter is often experimenting with different dough recipes, yet our favorite dough is still the Neapolitan, (click here for recipe).
 Growing up in Naples made me appreciate the consistency and the wider rim of this pizza.